michaelhue/craft-breakpoint/README.md

 ### Plugin Store

-Go to the Plugin Store in your projects Control Panel and search for „Breakpoint“.
-Then click on the „Install“ button in its modal window.
+Go to the Plugin Store in your projects Control Panel and search for "Breakpoint".
+Then click on the "Install" button in its modal window.

 ### Composer